AI Assistance Guide

 tailnet-upApply Tailscale ACL changes via Pulumi

-docs-check-linksValidate wiki-links in documentation (includes orphan detection)
+docs-check-linksValidate wiki-links resolve correctly (supports path-based links, orphan detection)

 docs-review-staleReport docs by last-modified date, highlight stale ones